Joacodef/Mammo_RAG_and_Fine-tune/scripts/data/README.md

 # Data Generation Scripts

 ## Overview

 This directory contains scripts for preparing and sampling data for experiments.
-The primary script is `generate_partitions.py`, which is designed to create multiple, reproducible training samples of various sizes from a raw dataset.
+The primary script is `generate_partitions.py`, which is designed to create a consistent, stratified holdout test set and multiple, reproducible training samples of various sizes from a single raw dataset.

 ## Script: `generate_partitions.py`

 ### Purpose

+This script automates the creation of data partitions for robust model evaluation.
+It performs two key functions:
+1.  **Global Test Set Creation**: It first splits the entire raw dataset into a global training set and a holdout test set using multi-label stratification.
+This ensures that all models, regardless of the training data size, are evaluated against the same, representative test data.
-This script automates the creation of training data subsets.
-It reads a single raw `.jsonl` file and generates a structured output of smaller datasets, which is essential for evaluating model performance at different data scales.
-The process is controlled entirely by a YAML configuration file to ensure reproducibility.
+2.  **Stratified Training Samples**: From the global training set, it generates multiple, smaller training partitions of various sizes (e.g., 5, 10, 50 reports).
+This is essential for evaluating model performance at different data scales.

+The entire process is controlled by a single YAML configuration file to ensure reproducibility.

 ### Workflow

 The data generation process follows these steps:

 1.  **Provide Raw Data**: Before running the script, place your full, labeled dataset in the `data/raw/` directory.
-The script expects this file to be named `train.jsonl`.
+The script expects the file to be named `all.jsonl` by default, but this can be changed in the configuration file.

 2.  **Expected Data Format**: The input file must be in the **JSON Lines (`.jsonl`)** format, where each line is a self-contained, valid JSON object.
-Each object should contain at least a `"text"` key and an `"entities"` key.
-The script is also designed to automatically remove the optional `"Comments"` key if it exists.
+Each object must contain a `"text"` key and an `"entities"` key.
+The script will automatically remove the optional `"Comments"` key if it exists.

     **Example of a single line (JSON object):**